ccathal/Time-Series-Monitoring-System/README.md

 ```
 git clone https://gitlab.com/surfprace/cathal.git
 ```
-4. Change the `--command` flag in the exporter service file at `ansible/roles/hpc-exporter/files/hpc-exporter.service` for the python script to execute the official Slurm `squeue` commnad.
+4. Change the `--command` flag in the exporter service file at `ansible/roles/hpc-exporter/files/hpc-exporter.service` for the python script to execute the official Slurm `squeue` command.
 The following command is recommended to insert:
 ```
 squeue --all -h --format=%A,%j,%a,%g,%u,%P,%v,%D,%C,%T,%V,%M
 ```